Temple B'nai Abraham: History

 Temple B'nai Abraham was founded as a result of a 1853 split from Newark's first congregation, the Orthodox B'nai Jeshurun.
 Named in honor of Abraham Newman, most of its initial members were from Poznań, in Poland.
 The congregation moved often in its early years, from 25 Academy Street (18571866), Union Hall, 200 Market Street (18671869), 65 Bank Street (18701883), 177 Halsey Street (18841889), 226 Washington Street (18901897), and to 487 High Street (18971923).

-The congregation engaged Nathan Myers, a Newark architect, to design its 1924 building on Clifton Avenue, completed in the Classical Revival style.
+The congregation engaged Nathan Myers, a Newark architect, to design its 1924 building on Clinton Avenue, completed in the Classical Revival style.
 Myers later designed the iconic Hersch Tower in Elizabeth, New Jersey.
-In addition to the sanctuary, the Clifton Avenue complex had a large number of classrooms, a gymnasium, an auditorium, and a swimming pool.
+In addition to the sanctuary, the Clinton Avenue complex had a large number of classrooms, a gymnasium, an auditorium, and a swimming pool.

-In 1973, the congregation moved to Livingston and sold the Clifton Avenue building to the Deliverance Evangelistic Center, a Pentecostal church.
+In 1973, the congregation moved to Livingston and sold the Clinton Avenue building to the Deliverance Evangelistic Center, a Pentecostal church.
 The former synagogue building was added to the National Register of Historic Places on April 26, 2007.

 With the building in need of repairs, the struggling Deliverence Evangelistic Center sold the building to the People's Preparatory Charter School for $2.5 million in January 2023.